-While in Australia, for the sake of convenience, I actually received new prescriptions from a doctor we’d visited for physical exams while in Trinity Beach.
-I wasn’t able to get more than a six month’s supply which is typical, even through online pharmacies.
+While in Australia, for the sake of convenience, I received new prescriptions from a doctor we’d visited for physical exams while in Trinity Beach.
+But, unfortunately, I couldn’t get more than a six-month supply, which is typical, even through online pharmacies.

-I’d also considered making the purchases of a few month’s supply while here in Costa Rica since it’s necessary for both of us to have physical exams no more than 60 days prior to the upcoming cruise to Antarctica.
-We’d have the necessary exams and purchase my meds while here at any pharmacy.
+I’d also considered making the purchases of a few month’s supply while here in Costa Rica since both of us must have physical exams no more than 60 days before the upcoming cruise to Antarctica.
+So we’d have the necessary exams and purchase my meds while here at any pharmacy.

 On Monday, the day of the rental car fiasco, I’d brought along the pills in the bottles with clearly marked labels to the Walmart Pharmacy.
-As its turned out, I’ll run out of two of the meds prior to the time we leave on November 22nd, thinking they could easily be replaced by some Costa Rica versions of the same frequently prescribed drugs for these conditions, common throughout the world.
+As it turned out, I’ll run out of two of the meds before the time we leave on November 22nd, thinking they could easily be replaced by some Costa Rica versions of the same frequently prescribed drugs for these conditions, common throughout the world.

-After the pharmacist and I counted what I had left, we discovered I’ll run out before we leave.
+After the pharmacist and I counted what I had left, we discovered I’d run out before leaving.
 “Local pharmacies don’t carry what you need,” explained the kindly pharmacist.
-It’s a lost cause.
-I contemplated my options which included taking wrong doses and/or wrong meds and decided against it.
+So it’s a lost cause.
+I contemplated my options which included taking wrong doses and wrong meds and decided against it.

 |These birds were too high up to get clear shots without a tripod.|

 How will we ensure the proper timing?
-We’ll have the shipment arrive from Nevada to Florida at least two weeks prior to our arrival on November 22nd.
+We’ll have the shipment arrive from Nevada to Florida at least two weeks before our arrival on November 22nd.
 The hotel will hold the package for us until we arrive.

 |Parrot sitting atop a perch at Zoo Ave (Ave means “aviary” in Spanish).|

-The end result…bring enough medication with you when you come to Costa Rica unless you’re certain you can purchase refills from a local pharmacy of the products/brands/doses you typically use.
-You are allowed to bring a normal supply into the country commensurate with your stay plus extra for unexpected events.
+The result…bring enough medication with you when you come to Costa Rica unless you’re confident you can purchase refills from a local pharmacy of the products/brands/doses you typically use.
+You are allowed to bring a regular supply into the country commensurate with your stay, plus extra for unexpected events.

 Did I learn a lesson?
-I suppose in regard to Costa Rica, I sure did.
-And, of course in the future, I will check if there will be an issue receiving medication by mail from countries where we aren’t quite sure.
-After five years of world travel, this is the first time we’ve run across such a situation.
+I suppose regarding Costa Rica, I sure did.
+And, of course, in the future, I will check if there will be an issue receiving medication by mail from countries where we aren’t quite sure.
+But, after five years of world travel, this is the first time we’ve run across such a situation.

-But, like the rental car situation (BTW, we did get a refund from rentalcars.com for which we’re relieved and pleased) one never knows what may be encountered in unfamiliar territory.
-Neither of these scenarios would be as much of an issue for a typical short stay by most travelers.
+But, like the rental car situation (BTW, we did get a refund from rentalcars.com for which we’re relieved and pleased), one never knows what may be encountered in unfamiliar territory.
+Neither of these scenarios would be an issue for a typical short stay by most travelers.

 Photo from one year ago today, August 30, 2016: